 The most common consequences are as follows:

-1. Divisive Organization Culture
+1. Divisive Organizational Culture

 2. Reduction in Employee Engagement